namneyugn21/TokimonWorld/README.md

 # **Tokimon World**
 **Tokimon World** is a Spring Boot application that allows users to interact with RESTful APIs through a user-friendly interface implemented with JavaFX.
 The application supports various operations, including retrieving Tokimon data (GET), creating new Tokimon entries (POST), updating existing Tokimon details (PUT), and deleting Tokimon records (DELETE).
+In addition, the application includes integration tests to ensure the proper functionality of its RESTful APIs.
+These tests verify that the API endpoints interact correctly with the underlying components and that the system performs as expected across various scenarios.

 ## How to Run the Application
 To run the application, follow these steps: